your cart

 Health Benefits of Makgeolli

 The alcohol has traces of protein, carbohydrates and fibre, the vital B and C vitamins can also be found.
-Lactobacillus is the gut friendly bacteria known to be in probiotic and natural yoghurts which are good for your stomach and immunity is also in Makgeolli, over double the amount is in the alcohol compared to yoghurts.
+Lactobacillus is a gut-friendly bacteria known to be in probiotic and natural yoghurts which are good for your stomach and immunity is also in Makgeolli, over double the amount is in the alcohol compared to yoghurts.

-There is also a high number of amino acids, which help keep your skin firm and maintain the elasticity of it, some even put the liquid straight onto their skin and use it as a cleanser.
+There is also a high number of amino acids, which help keep your skin firm and maintain its elasticity, some even put the liquid straight onto their skin and use it as a cleanser.

-For the health conscious, or those of you that are looking for natural ways to improve your body’s function, makgeolli may be an alcohol drink you can have guilt free!
+For the health conscious, or those of you who are looking for natural ways to improve your body’s function, makgeolli may be an alcohol drink you can have guilt-free!

 Find out more in our guide to makgeolli.